clintval/vartovcf/README.md

 #### Features

 - Unlike the Perl script bundled with VarDict, this tool streams record-by-record
-- Only the conversion of variant records generated with tumor-only mode is supported
+- This tool is kept lean on purpose and is solely responsible for fast format conversion
+- The output is compliant with the VCF v4.2 and v4.3 specifications
 - Output VCF records are unsorted and a call to `bcftools sort` is advised
-- The output is compliant with the VCF v4.2 and v4.3 specifications
+- Output VCF records may also have duplicates so a call to `bcftools norm -D` is advised
+- At this time, only tumor-only mode (`var2vcf_valid.pl`) is supported

 #### Benchmarks